mobanisto/pinpit-gradle-plugin/README.md

 ## Platform compatibility

-It's currently possible to build Linux and Windows packages from a Linux host system.
-Also, Windows packages can be built on Windows.
+It's currently possible to build Linux and Windows packages cross-platform from both a Linux and a Windows host system.
 All other combinations do not work yet.

 One building block for bundling packages for any platform is creating